the road to high reliability

 - EMS leaders and other subject matter experts will share their stories of improvement.

 THANK YOU to our first responders and healthcare providers working so hard during this challenging time.
 The Center for Patient Safety started the series in January 2020, but postponed the webinars beginning in March due to COVID-19.
 The series continues in August 2020.

 Heads up EMS leaders!
 How do you reduce clinical errors and create a culture of safety that supports staff to make the right decisions and choices?
 As a leader, what steps should you take to monitor and improve the care that is being delivered at your agency?
 Dr. Brian Froelke and Brian LaCroix will share actionable information and practical tips from an EMS Medical Director and EMS chief’s perspective.

 What is strategic planning, and how do I start?
 Debby Vossenkemper will guide you through the process, including how to set goals and measure your success.
 Jennifer Fletcher will share the real world and day-to-day realities of how a strategic plan can bring order to disorder.
 Develop sound decision-making practices and learn how to use valuable resources most effectively.

 EMS clinicians always want to improve their care.
-Dr. Jacob Keeperman will show you how to improve patient care by systematically using a quality review process.
+Darick Day will show you how to improve patient care by systematically using a quality review process.
 John Romeo will share the real-life ups and downs that occur when developing and implementing a peer-review process.
+REGISTER

 How reliable is the patient care at your agency?
-Dr. Alex Garza will show how the five concepts of highly reliable organizations can be applied to the EMS industry.
+We’ll discuss the five concepts of highly reliable organizations and how they can be applied to the EMS industry.
 These proven concepts have helped many industries avoid catastrophes in high-risk environments.
-Find out where errors can be expected due to multiple risk factors and develop a culture that is focused on improving failure.
+Find out where errors can be expected due to multiple risk factors and develop a culture that is focused on avoiding failure.
 Understand how to apply high reliability, even with the complexity of patient care challenges in EMS.
+REGISTER